Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 Search npm with the prefix `@azure/eventhubs-checkpointstore-` to find packages that support this and use the `PartitionManager` implementation from one such package.

-In the below example, we create two instances of EventProcessor against the same Event Hub and consumer group, using an `InMemoryPartitionManager`.
+In the below example, we create two subscriptions using the same Event Hub and consumer group, using an `InMemoryPartitionManager`.

 ```javascript